parthasarathy93/TradeFeeds/README.md

    # Start spring boot app

-      This project has some external dependencies which has to be downloaded manually for the app to run
+      This project has some external dependencies apart from maven dependencies which has to be downloaded manually for the app to run

       1. guava-27.1-jre jar - https://jar-download.com/artifacts/com.google.guava/guava/27.1-jre/source-code
       2. hibernate 5.4.10 jar - https://jar-download.com/artifacts/org.hibernate/hibernate-entitymanager/5.4.10.Final/source-code

+      Build the project and run it